Hyundai Kona SUV - MPG, running costs & CO2

 In the pre-facelifted Kona, the 175bhp 1.6-litre petrol engine was only available in the range-topping Premium GT model with an automatic gearbox, and it's now been discontinued entirely.
 That model came with 18-inch alloy wheels and four-wheel drive, which, combined with the extra power, dropped fuel economy down to 34mpg while placing it at the top of the BiK ratings for company-car drivers.
 A replacement version is likely to have similarly poor figures.

-All petrol versions of the Kona cost £150 a year in road tax with the exception of the Kona Electric, which is exempt from road tax due to its zero-emissions status.
-The Kona Hybrid costs £140 per year to tax.
+All petrol versions of the Kona cost the standard annual rate for VED (tax) with the exception of the Kona Electric, which is exempt from road tax due to its zero-emissions status.
+The Kona Hybrid costs £10 less per year to tax than the standard rate.